waynepallen/core/doc/development-guides/concepts.md

 * Network Abstraction

-    Crowbar is designed to support a flexible network abstraction, where pyhsical interfaces, BMC's, VLANS, binding, teaming,and other low level features are mapped to logical conduits, which can be referenced by other components.
+    OpenCrowbar is designed to support a flexible network abstraction, where pyhsical interfaces, BMC's, VLANS, binding, teaming,and other low level features are mapped to logical conduits, which can be referenced by other components.
 Networking configurations can be created dynamically to adapt to changing infrastructure.

-* Testing and Simulation

-    The Crowbar framework includes an integrated testing and simulation system that simplified development and testing of the core framework and plug in components.
+"concepts.md" 67L, 3174C